Interesting stuff that will improve the quality of your life

 - You are obliged to sign up for a minimum of 6 months.
 Since we calculate by calendar months it makes sense of course to sign up at the beginning of the month and not at the end or in the middle.

 - If you want more than one film, then you don't pay the full price for the second film but rather just 2.50 Euro for each additional film you rent.

 - You can easily calculate that if you only rent 7 films a month, or a total of 42 films during the first 6 months the service will have paid for itself.
 The more you watch, the more you save!

 And what about the details?

-- If you pay in cash you must pay, in advance, for the entirety of the first 6 months (150 Euro).
+- If you want to pay in cash you must pay, in advance, for the entirety of the first 6 months (150 Euro).